PiponTG/pyRPG/README.md

 # pyRPG
 This is a rpg coded from the ground up.
 Just some fun!

-Features this game will implement iclude:
+Features this game will implement include:

 high fantasy and scifi influences
 Four party members utilized at a time